EDUCATION

 Eczema is actually quite common.

-From newborn babies to school age children and fully grown adults, everybody can be affected by this skin disease.
+From newborn babies to school age children and fully grown adults, anybody can be affected by this skin disease.

 “Eczema (eg-zuh-MUH) is an inflammatory skin condition that causes dry skin, itchy skin, rashes, scaly patches, blisters and skin infections.
 Itchy skin is the most common symptom of eczema.”